 From 1968 Broadbalk was divided into 10 sections.
-Grain and straw from selected sections and plots were collected and stored in the Sample Archive.
-They were analysed for nitrogen (N), phosphorus (P), potassium (K), calcium (Ca), magnesium (Mg), sodium (Na) and sulphur (S).
-Data is presented as % nutrient in wheat grain and straw and is the response to different fertiliser treatments and cropping.
+Wheat grain and straw from selected sections and plots were collected and analysed for nitrogen (N), phosphorus (P), potassium (K), calcium (Ca), magnesium (Mg), sodium (Na) and sulphur (S).
+Data is presented as % nutrient in grain and straw and is the response to different fertiliser treatments and cropping.
 Nitrogen is available all years and other nutrients for selected years, and for varying sections (see Table of Contents for summary and downloadable file for detail).

 Nitrogen (N) 1968-1995: nitrogen content was determined by Kjeldahl digest, the digest was then analysed colorimetrically using a Technicon segmented flow analyser.
 If nitrate-N was expected to be high in the sample, the salicylic acid modification was used (Bremner, 1965).